5 Ways To Reduce Inflammation Quickly

 In addition to the strategies listed so far, there are certain supplements that have been shown to be powerful modulators of inflammation.
 I usually tell people that supplements are not required, although they certainly can help speed the healing process for those who are struggling with a health challenge.

 Chronic inflammation and pain can be an emotional challenge to overcome and sometimes these people need all the help they can get to put them over the hump and on their way to optimal health once again.
+While these supplements are not FDA approved to prevent, mitigate, treat or cure chronic pain or any other health conditions at this time, we know from science that they can support a healthy inflammatory response.

 Omega-3 Fatty Acids